FenosoaRandrianjatovo/FenosoaRandrianjatovo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Reinforcement Learning  at the Max Planck Institute for Intelligent Systems.
+- 🔭 I’m currently working on Variational AutoEncoder  at the Institut National de la Recherche Scientifique, INRS Laval - UQAC
-- 🌱 I’m currently learning Stochastic Bandits and Bandit Algorithms
+- 🌱 I’m currently Multivariate Expectiles and Biotechnology
-- 💬 Ask me about Mathematics and AI
+- 💬 Ask me about Mathematics and Intelligence Artificielle
 - ⚡ Fun fact: The moon has moonquakes 🤪